MockingbirdME/Flax_RPG/documentation/08 - Money & Equipment/markdown.md

       - Additional Success Uses: one damage or minus one damage and plus one armor piercing value.
     - *crossbow, hand*
       - Weapon Strength: all hand crossbows have the strength trait, usually between 2 and 4, many of its other stats are derived from the value of these traits.
-      - One Handed: hand crossbows can be fired one handed gaining a level of disadvantage, are treated as *hand-and-a-half* weapons for the purposes of two weapon fighting, and require two hands to reload.
+      - One Handed: hand crossbows can be fired one handed gaining a penalty die, are treated as *hand-and-a-half* weapons for the purposes of two weapon fighting, and require two hands to reload.
       - Reload Rules: loading a hand crossbow requires first hand cranking its string taut requiring no stamina and a number of action points equal to its strength trait's value, these action points need not be taken in succession as a hand crossbow's screw cranking mechanism holds its tautness until fired, the character must then, after readying a hand crossbow bolt, spend one action point and no stamina to load it.
       - Base Close Range: twice the weapon's *strength* value.
       - Base Range Increment: twice the weapon's *strength* value.